Zits (comics): Sara Toomey

 Sara Toomey is Jeremy's on-again/off-again girlfriend.
 Although Jeremy thinks the world of her, she apparently likes Jeremy a lot, but has thought of him as a "salvageable male".
 Her parents are divorced and her behavior wavers between kindness and aggravation.
 She and Jeremy have broken up many times, but they always seem to make up sooner or later.
 Sara's genuine kindness and generosity is evident in one story arc where she cuts her hair short and donates her ponytail to a charity for children undergoing chemotherapy.
 In the January 15, 2008, strip, Jeremy revealed he did not want to date Sara exclusively anymore, but was upset when she readily accepted this change.
 Sara has a locker next to Jeremy in their second year.
+One running gag is whenever she opens the door to leave the house, the external conditions tend to be the polar opposite of how she is dressed.

 Pierce

-Pierce is another of Jeremy's close friends, and the drummer of Jeremy's band (after the old drummer, Y.A., quit the band) who, as his name aptly implies, has much of his body pierced; in a 2008 storyline, Jeremy learned that when not in the presence of his friends, Pierce finds himself compelled to remove his piercings and dress like a preppy.
+Pierce is another of Jeremy's close friends, and the drummer of Jeremy's band (after the old drummer, Y.A., quit the band) who, as his name implies, has much of his body pierced; in a 2008 storyline, Jeremy learned that when not in the presence of his friends, Pierce finds himself compelled to remove his piercings and dress like a preppy.
 Unlike most of Jeremy's close friends, Pierce's last name has not been revealed.
 He explains this early on, before realizing he has to get braces: